-The Uxbridge High School Academy Trust is a school for girls and boys aged 11-18 years, and enjoys an open greenfield site with easy access by public transport.
+The Uxbridge High School Academy Trust is a school for girls and boys aged 11 to 18 years, and enjoys an open greenfield site with easy access by public transport.

-The aim of the Academy Trust is to provide a warm and positive environment in which young people can be happy and enjoy a purposeful and well-ordered programme of studies and experiences which are relevant to a rewarding adult life and employment.
-The Academy Trust believes strongly in working in partnership with students, staff and parents.
+The aim of the academy trust is to provide a safe, positive and ambitious environment in which young people can be happy and enjoy a purposeful and well-ordered programme of studies and experiences.
+The academy trust will provide exceptional learning experiences that cultivate excellence in all students, and aims to create a culture where students are encouraged to develop character that is reflective of the school's PROUD values.
+This aim ensures that all students are prepared for future employment opportunities as global citizens.
+The academy trust also believes in investing in training for all staff and aims to be a learning institution for the whole community, fostering partnerships with students, staff and parents.
 It is this partnership which enables our students to achieve success.